 I’ll show you how to do it on both your desktop and mobile.

 This Article Contains:

-(Click on the link to jump to a specific section)
+(Click on the links below to jump to a specific section)

 - Why Export Contacts from Gmail?